kaelspencer/symtree/README.md

 A tool to create a mirrored symlink directory tree.
 The main use case is when the source files have characters in their name that are not always desirable.
 For example, a tree of files that contain Unix valid characters (eg, :"*>) that you want to share with Windows via Samba.
 You can use this tool to create file names that are valid in Windows without duplicating the content.

 Folders are created in the target directory.
 These are actual folders and not links.
 The files are symbolic links to the source folder.
-Optionally, enabled by default, a regular expression can be ran on each folder and file name before the destination is created.
+Optionally, enabled by default, a regular expression can be run on each folder and file name before the destination is created.

 Usage
 -----